October 20, 2020

 5. Lower the over to 475 degrees and bake 18-25 minutes, rotating as necessary.
 (You will likely need to bake the loaves in 2 batches.)
 Remove from the oven and cool on a rack.

 What is your favorite way to eat a baguette?
 With butter and jam, olive oil, creamy French cheeses?
+Do you like to use it for sandwiches (like this one)?
 We like it in any of these ways, and plain as well!

 By Peg Kern